jonahsandersgaming/mee6/README.md

 # Website Config

-We need to proxy behing nginx to access the site from a mobile device (where browsers cannot access something thats only avaliable to that machine).
-To do so, we need to edit the nginx config file included in the `nginx` package, which you either installed manually or with the installer.
+We need to proxy behind `nginx` to be able to access the site from a mobile device (where browsers cannot access `localhost` pages).
+To do so, we need to edit the nginx config file.

-First remove the default enabled sites on nginx:
+First, clear the default enabled sites on nginx:

-`rm /etc/nginx/sites-enabled/default`
+`> /etc/nginx/sites-enabled/default`

-Then create it again:
+Then, edit it:

 `nano /etc/nginx/sites-enabled/default`

-Then paste in (no, nothing wrong with example.com):
+Then paste in (change example.com to your domain if needed):
 ```
 server {
         listen 80;